katrinleinweber/v0dro.github.io/source/_posts/2018-03-23-implementing-block-lu-decomposition-using-mpi-and-blacs.markdown

 ## Block cyclic data distribution

 The block cyclic distribution is a central idea in the case of PBLAS and BLACS.
 It is important to store the matrix in this configuration since it is the most efficient in terms of load balancing for most applications.

 If you're reading a matrix from an external file it can get cumbersome to read into in a block cyclic manner manually.
 You do this with little effort using MPI IO.
 Refer [this blog post](URL ) that describes this in detail along with C code.

+For this code we generate the data on a per process basis.

+### Block cyclic nomenclature

+Its somewhat confusing how exactly the blocks are named.
+So here's the nomenclature I'm using when talking about certain kinds of blocks:
+* Process blocks :: blocks inside a process.
+* Matrix blocks :: blocks of the global matrix.
+* Matrix sub-blocks :: Each matrix block is divided into sub-blocks that are scattered over processes.
+Each of these sub-blocks corresponds to a single process block.

+## ScaLAPACK protips

+### Use of M and N in routines

+ScaLAPACK operates on a block cyclic data distribution.
+Most of the routines accept two parameters: `M` and `N` that are described as the number of rows and cols of the distributed submatrix sub(A).
+Its easy to get confused by thinking of these variables as the dimensions of the _global_ matrix.
+However, since scalapack relies on a block cyclic data distribution, the 'world' for all processes at _one_ time is basically one matrix block which is spread over all the processes.
+Therefore, when calling scalapack routines care must be taken to specify the dimensions of the matrix block in `M` and `N` and not those of the global matrix.

+If you see other code that does not rely on multiple sub-matrix blocks inside processes, they will usually pass the dimensions of the global matrix to the routine, which is correct for that case since there is only one sub-matrix block per process.

 ## BLACS protips